Global Existence For A Nonlocal Multi-Species Aggregation-Diffusion Equation: Introduction

 \section{Introduction}

-Advection-diffusion equations have been an active area of study in the field of mathematical biology for the last several decades.
-A widely studied example is the aggregation equation, which takes on the form
+Aggregation-diffusion equations have been an active area of study in the field of mathematical biology for the last several decades.
+A widely studied example is the scalar aggregation-diffusion equation of the form

-Here $\mathcal{K}$ is a spatial averaging kernel, and $m$ is a positive integer.
 In the system \eqref{aggregation equation}, the density of a single species $\rho(x,t)$ undergoes both diffusion and non-local self-attraction or repulsion due to the advection term $\nabla \cdot (u\rho)$.
+The function $\mathcal{K}$ is a spatial averaging kernel.
 From the constitutive law $u = \nabla(\mathcal{K}\ast \rho)$, we see that $\mathcal{K}$ governs the self-attraction or repulsion of the species.
 For this reason, we refer to $\mathcal{K}$ as the {\em interaction kernel}.

-The single-species aggregation equation (\ref{aggregation equation}) has been extensively studied for various kernels in both the diffusive and non-diffusive setting (see for example \cite{Perthame}, \cite{Horstmann}, \cite{Bedrossian}, \cite{LiRodrigo}, and references therein).
+The single-species aggregation equation (\ref{aggregation equation}) has been extensively studied for various kernels in both the diffusive and non-diffusive setting (see for example \cite{CKY, Perthame, Horstmann, Bedrossian, LiRodrigo, BRB, BC, JV} and references therein).
 Often, one assumes that the kernel $\mathcal{K}$ is the negative of the fundamental solution of the Laplacian, or the Newtonian potential.
-In this setting, when $\nu>0$, (\ref{aggregation equation}) represents the well-known Patlak-Keller-Segel system modeling chemotaxis.
+In this setting, when $\nu>0$, (\ref{aggregation equation}) represents the well-known Patlak-Keller-Segel system modeling chemotaxis \cite{KS, Perthame, Horstmann, BRB, BDP, HP}.

 One can generalize \eqref{aggregation equation} to the multi-species setting via the system of equations